devnyxie/katsuragi/readme.md

 Enable or disable concurrent batch fetching.

-> ⚠️ Enabling concurrency can increase CPU and memory usage because multiple threads or goroutines are active simultaneously.
-Simultaneous network requests can increase bandwidth usage, potentially leading to throttling or rate limiting by the server.
+> ⚠️ Enabling concurrency can increase CPU and memory usage.
+Simultaneous network requests can lead to rate limiting by the server.

 </details>